-1. Use wall decals to decorate instead of buying expensive paintings
+4. Use wall decals to decorate your bedroom walls instead of buying expensive art

 Wall decals are vinyl stickers that decorate a wall.
 With wall decals, you get a lot of bang for your buck and it’s super easy to stick them onto any wall you’d like to decorate (and they’re easy to remove, too.)
 I like Urban Walls because their designs are artsy, trendy, fashionable and beautiful.
 They keep up with the trends and their designs are chic instead of tacky.
 They don’t damage your walls and they’ll last for years and years.
 I love the look of one accent wall in a bedroom, in the form of a polka-dot wall or a floral wall using peel-and-stick decals (usually it looks best if it’s the wall where your headboard would be against.)
-However, I wanted something better than the generic polka-dots because I felt they lack uniqueness.
-Urban Walls, however, has watercolor polka dot wall decals that actually look as though they’ve been painted onto your wall.
-For only $60 you get a pack of 50 dots which is more than enough to decorate an entire wall in your bedroom using wall decals.
+Expensive paintings aren’t necessary to transform a wall from boring to fabulous.
+Most of the time it costs less than $80 to decorate an entire wall in your bedroom using wall decals.

 A bookshelf takes up space.
-But floating shelves, on the other hand, can be placed above your dresser or anywhere you like where there’s open space.
+Floating shelves, on the other hand, can be placed above your dresser or anywhere you like where there’s open space.
 You end up saving space and creating a chic look because these days, there’s cool mirrored floating shelves and unique triangle-shaped floating shelves that are multi-functional and add a stylish flair to your apartment.
 Plus, you know, you need somewhere to display your cute pineapple jar and you need a place to put your cool vintage globe.
 To suit your budget, check Wayfair for stylish floating shelves that are under $50 for a set.